espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 The Visual Studio Code uses `.vscode/launch.json` to configure debug as specified in [Visual Studio Code Debugging](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

-We recommend using our Eclipse CDT GDB configuration to debug your ESP-IDF projects, but you can configure launch.json for any GDB debugger extension like [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug).
+We recommend using our Eclipse CDT GDB Adapter configuration to debug your ESP-IDF projects, but you can configure launch.json for any GDB debugger extension like [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug).
 The ESP-IDF Debug adapter will be deprecated and removed in the next major release.

 Our extension implements a `ESP-IDF: Peripheral View` tree view in the `Run and Debug` view which will use the SVD file defined in the `IDF SVD File Path (idf.svdFilePath)` configuration setting to be defined in the [settings.json](../SETTINGS.md) to populate a set of peripherals registers values for the active debug session target.
 You could find Espressif SVD files from [Espressif SVD](https://github.com/espressif/svd).

+If `initCommands`, `gdbinitFile` or `initGdbCommands` are defined in launch.json, make sure to include the following commands for debug session to properly work as shown in [JTAG Debugging with command line](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/using-debugger.html#command-line).

 ## Using the Eclipse CDT GDB Debug Adapter

 The Eclipse CDT team have published a GDB debug adapter as NPM package which we include in our extension dependencies.
 For more information about the debug adapter please review [CDT-GDB-Adapter Github Repository](https://github.com/eclipse-cdt-cloud/cdt-gdb-adapter).

-The arguments in launch.json are
+The basic arguments in launch.json are

 ```JSON
 {